Be Safe Online during COVID-19

-The MediaWise primary school teaching resource is based on the BAI’s core media literacy competencies, and developed by safefood in partnership with BAI, teachers, curriculum experts and other key stakeholders.
+The MediaWise resource is based on the BAI’s core media literacy competencies, and developed in partnership with BAI, teachers, curriculum experts and other key stakeholders.
 It is now available in English and Irish.
-As well as classroom teaching resources, MediaWise can be used by parents and other childcare providers to help children understand how the media works.
+These resources are useful for creating a general awareness about media literacy among parents and other childcare providers outside the classroom environment.

 Five Essential Questions